Perspective on people

 Good workplace culture is not a ‘set and forget’ process.
 The culture that you create needs to evolve with your strategy and with market conditions – it requires regular review and nurturing to ensure it is appropriate for the needs of the business, clients and people over time.

-By implementing the right behaviours, symbols, rituals and stories, leaders can attract and the best staff and develop high-performing teams that will give their agency an edge in the years to come.
+By implementing the right behaviours, symbols, rituals and stories, leaders can attract the best staff and develop high-performing teams that will give their agency an edge in the years to come.

 Five things you can do today